kubevious/kubevious/docs/rules-engine.md

 | **warning**(msg) | Triggers a warning on the item.
 An optional message can be provided. |
 | **mark**(name)   | Marks the item with the specified marker.                    |

-Within the body of the rule script an **item** variable (identical to the one used in *filter* function of target script) can be used to determine what kind of severity, message and mark to attach.
+Within the body of the rule script, an **item** variable (identical to the one used in *filter* function of target script) can be used to determine what kind of severity, message, and mark to attach.

-Lets consider the simple case of triggering errors on latest image tags.
+Let's consider the simple case of triggering errors on the latest image tags.

 <hr />